aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 # [Getting started](@id getting-started)

 In this introductory section, you will learn about the main building blocks of ModalAssociationRules.jl.
-Also if a good picture about *association rule mining* (ARM, from now onwards) is given during the documentation, to make the most out of this guide we suggest reading the following articles:
+Also, if a good picture about *association rule mining* (ARM, from now onwards) is given during the documentation, to make the most out of this guide, we suggest reading the following articles:
 - [Association rule mining introduction and Apriori algorithm](http://ictcs2024.di.unito.it/wp-content/uploads/2024/08/ICTCS_2024_paper_16.pdf)
 - [FPGrowth algorithm](https://www.cs.sfu.ca/~jpei/publications/sigmod00.pdf)
-The above introduce two important algorithms, which are also built-in into this package.
+The above introduces two important algorithms, which are also built into this package.
 Moreover, the latter one is the state-of-the-art in the field of ARM.

-Further on in the documentation, the potential of ModalAssociationRules.jl will emerge: this package's raison d'être is to generalize the already existing ARM algorithms to modal logics, which are more expressive than propositional ones (as it allows as to reason in terms of relational data) and computationally less expensive than first-order logic.
+Further on in the documentation, the potential of ModalAssociationRules.jl will emerge: this package's raison d'être is to generalize the already existing ARM algorithms to modal logics, which are more expressive than propositional ones (as it allows to reason in terms of relational data) and computationally less expensive than first-order logic.
 If you are new to [Sole.jl](https://github.com/aclai-lab/Sole.jl) and you want to learn more about modal logic, please have a look at [SoleLogics.jl](https://github.com/aclai-lab/SoleLogics.jl) for a general overview on the topic, or follow this documentation and return to the link if needed.

 ## Fast introduction

 Consider a time series dataset.
 For example, let us consider the [NATOPS](https://github.com/yalesong/natops) dataset, obtained by recording the movement of different body parts of an operator.
 We are interested in extracting temporal considerations hidden in the data.
 To do so, we can highlight specific intervals in each time series (we assume every signal to have the same length).
-For example, consider the following time series encoding the vertical trajectory of the right hand of an operator.
+For example, consider the following time series encoding the vertical trajectory of the right-hand of an operator.

 ```@raw comment
 <!-- Figure code: